 During their second through their fourth years, students are expected to work with faculty, as teaching assistants or research assistants, for 5 of the 6 semesters.
 Students will teach as sole instructor during the remaining semester (again, typically in the student's fourth year).
 The Doctoral Coordinator, acting in consultation with the Chair, will make assistantship assignments.
-There is a presumption of rotating assignments.
+There is a presumption of rotating assignment, and students will be expected to serve as teaching assistants during at least three semesters.